GlitchedPolygons/l8w8jwt/lib/README.md

 <strong>ARM MbedTLS</strong>
 </summary>
 <p>
-This library makes use of the MbedTLS crypto/SSL library from ARM, which at the time of writing (03.
-February 2020) is stable at version 2.16.4, <a href="https://github.com/ARMmbed/mbedtls/blob/master/LICENSE">Apache-2.0 licensed</a> and available here: https://tls.mbed.org/download
+This library makes use of the MbedTLS crypto/SSL library from ARM, which at the time of writing (23.
+September, 2020) is stable at version 2.24.0, <a href="https://github.com/ARMmbed/mbedtls/blob/master/LICENSE">Apache-2.0 licensed</a> and available here: https://tls.mbed.org/download
 </p>
 <p>
 All credits for MbedTLS go to ARM and <a href="https://github.com/ARMmbed/mbedtls/contributors">its contributors</a>.